rrskybox/Darks-Knight/README.md

 Windows Desktop  App for automation of Darks and Bias frame capture using TheSkyX

 Darks Knight Description

 Overview:

 Darks Knight applet uses TSX CAO to create a calibration library of dark frames, and, with Rev 1.3, bias frames as well.
 The process replicates a function that could be accomplished through the Take Series CAO function, mostly, but simplifies the set up as well as stores the images into a more logical library structure to ease storage and retrieval, if desired.

-Requirements:

-Night Shift is a Windows Forms executable, written in Visual Basic.
-The application runs as an uncertified, standalone application under Windows 7, 8 and 10.
-If the library function is selected, the program creates and maintains a directory structure in the user's Documents directory called "PreStack" which can get large as dark images are added, thus storage requirements depend on usage.

-Installation:

-Download the NightShift_Exe.zip and open.
-Read this "ReadMe.txt" file.
-Run the "Setup" application.
-Upon completion, an application icon will have been added to the start menu under the category "TXTToolkit" with the name "Night Shift".
-This application can be pinned to the Start Menu if desired.

 Operation: